Amazing-Man (Centaur Publications): Other versions

 Under his original name, Amazing-Man is one of many public domain superheroes to appear in issue #0 of Project Superpowers, a miniseries from Dynamite Entertainment; a sketch of him is included in issue #2.

 In 2014, Barry Gregory and Steven Butler released a new series by Gallant Comics.
 The new series, titled John Aman Amazing Man, Gregory and Butler used other public domain characters, like Blue Beetle and Miss Masque.
 In 2015, they launched a crowdfunding campaign in Kickstarter to finish a six-part arc.

+In the Ultimate Universe, the Prince of Meltdowns is a servant of the Hulk—the Iron Fist of this continuity— along with the other Immortal Weapons and is empowered by gamma radiation.

+In other media

+The Prince of Orphans appears in the backstory for Iron Fist in the video game Marvel Rivals.
+When most of the Immortal Weapons go missing after the Timestream Entanglement, the Prince becomes the guardian of Laussa—the infant sister of Angela—and trains Iron Fist while hiding in the Eighth City.
+The Prince remains in hiding when the Tournament of Heaven invoked, prompting Z'Gambo's Immortal Beast Xiezhi to look for a replacement.